bibhumishra555/newsletter/README.md

 ## How to Use
 ### 🌐 **Live Preview**
-1. Open the `index.html` file in your browser.
+1. Open the `index.html` or https://bibhumishra555.github.io/newsletter/ file in your browser.
 2. The page will load categorized resources with animations.

 ### 🛠️ **Customization**